kiboschool/course-frontend-web-dev/src/lessons/thinking-in-react/useeffect.md

 Remember, if your effect does not depend on any values from props or state, you should pass an empty array `[]`, and React will call your effect once and then never again.
 If your effect does depend on some values, ensure they are included in the dependency array to instruct React to re-run the effect when these values change.
 Not doing so can lead to stale data and unwanted behaviors in your application.

-## How does it look like in my components?
+## How does it look in my components?

 Here's a simple example showing how you might use `useEffect`: